 A choice of four antennas is offered for the RavenXTG.
 The 20679 is recommended for locations where cellular coverage is strong.
 This dual-band omnidirectional antenna covers both the 800-MHz and the 1.9-GHz bands.
 For the 800-MHz band, the 20679 provides a 0-dBd gain.
 For the 1.9-GHz band, the 20679 provides a 3-dBd gain.
 Connection to the RavenXTG requires an antenna cable (refer to the 21847, COAXSMA-L, or COAXNTN-L listed below).

 For the RF450, the recommended length is 5 ft (1.5 m), and the maximum length is 10 ft (3 m).
 For the RavenXT series, the maximum cable length is 20 ft (6 m).
-Customers who require lengths longer than the maximum recommended length should use the COAXNTN-L cable with a 19533 surge suppressor.
+Customers who require lengths longer than the maximum recommended length should use the COAXNTN-L cable with a 31317 surge protection kit.

 This 10 ft (3.1 m) roll of 1"-wide black self-vulcanizing tape can help protect the connection of outdoor antennas.
 After connecting the coaxial cable to the antenna, wrap the tape around the connectors that are exposed to the environment.

 The 31315 is an RF surge protection kit that is installed by Campbell Scientific, bulkhead-mounted through the enclosure wall.
 One side of the surge protector connects to a radio with an SMA antenna connection.
 The other side connects to an antenna/antenna coaxial cable with Type N connector.